 (a) Transfers out of Level 3 are considered to occur at the beginning of the period.
 Transfers into Level 3 are considered to occur at the end of the period.
+Transfers into Level 3 were a result of increased use of input data that could not be validated with other market data, resulting from continued deterioration in the credit markets.

-The following table presents the amounts of unrealized losses for the three and nine months ended September 30, 2008 relating to those assets for which the Company utilized significant Level 3 inputs to determine fair value and that were still held by the Company at September 30, 2008 (in thousands):
+The following table presents the amounts of other-than-temporary losses and change in unrealized losses for the three months ended March 31, 2009 relating to those available-for-sale securities for which the Company utilized significant Level 3 inputs to determine fair value and that were still held by the Company at March 31, 2009 (in thousands):

-Availa able-for-sale Activity for the Three Months Ended September 30, 2008 (unaudited) se curities Total other-than-temporary impairment for the period \$ (650)
+For the Three Months Ended March 31, 2009 (unaudited) Total other-than-temporary loss on impaired securities for the period \$ (268) Increase in unrealized gains on securities still held at reporting date \$ 31